Have you already figured out that you need to create passive income in your business?

-The absolute best course I've taken on affiliate marketing is Making Sense of Affiliate Marketing.
+To get started with affiliate marketing, try the Affiliate Marketing Income Planner.
 It's affordable, easy to comprehend, and easy to implement for results–and by results I mean MOULAH.

 #4 Monetize Your Emails

 Every week you send emails, either privately to potential and current clients, friends, and colleagues, or possibly through other online platforms that you use.

 These emails are a golden opportunity to not only provide stellar support through product and tool recommendations, but they’re also a great way to create passive income.

 You can create sales opportunities in a variety of ways within emails by:

 - Offering (linking to) related products and services

 - Making recommendations for further reading/learning